FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/quantization-1.md

 The packaging of extremely complex techniques inside convenient wrappers in PyTorch often makes our life very easy and removes the need to understand the inner workings of the code.
 However, this obfuscates the theory of why such things work and why they are important to us.
+For instance, for neither love or money, could I figure out what a QuantStub and a DeQuant Stub really do and how to replicate that using pen and paper.
-In embedded systems very often we have to code up certain things \"from scratch\" as it were.
-One of these things is quantization, and in this blog post, I will code up a quantization layer for a simple linear layer and prove the equivalence.
+In embedded systems very often we have to code up certain things \"from scratch\" as it were and sometimes PyHopper's "convenience" can be a major impediment to understanding the underlying theory.
+In the code below, I will show you how to quantize a single layer of a neural network using PyTorch.
+Explaining the outputs in painful detail.

-# Quantization
+# Intuition behind Quantization

 The best way to think about quantization is to think of it through an example.
 Let's say you own a store and you are printing labels for the